-- There are some very good reasons for this rebalancing, for example, a true short can only deliver at most a 100% gain and the leverage of a true short is rarely -1X (for more on this see “Ten Questions About Short Selling”.
-SVXY, on the other hand, is up over 600% since VIX futures started trading in March of 2004 and it should faithfully deliver a daily percentage move very close to -1X of its index.
+- There are some very good reasons for this rebalancing, for example, a true short can only deliver at most a 100% gain and the leverage of a true short is variable (for more on this see “Ten Questions About Short Selling”).
+The simulated -0.5X SVXY, on the other hand, is up over 600% since VIX futures started trading in March of 2004 and it should faithfully deliver a daily percentage move very close to -0.5X of its index.

 - Detractors of the daily reset approach correctly note that SVXY and funds like it can suffer from volatility drag.
 If the index moves around a lot and then ends up in the same place SVXY will lose value, whereas a true short would not, but as I mentioned earlier, true shorts have other problems.
 Even with volatility drag daily reset funds don’t always underperform.
 If the underlying index is trending down, they can deliver better than -0.5X cumulative performance.

 How does ProShares make money on SVXY?

 - An Exchange Trade Fund like SVXY must explicitly hold the appropriate securities or equivalent swaps matching the index it tracks.
 ProShares does a very nice job of providing visibility into those positions.
 The “Daily Holdings” tab of their website shows how many VIX futures contracts are being held.
-Because of the -1X nature of the fund, the face value of the VIX futures contracts will be very close to the negative of the net “Other asset/cash” value of the fund.
+Because of the -0.5X nature of the fund, SVXY will typically be short VIX futures contracts with a notional (list price) value half of the overall asset value of the fund.

 - ProShares collects a daily investor fee on SVXY’s assets.
 The fee is stated as a 0.95% annual fee, but it’s implemented by subtracting 0.95/365 of a percent from each share’s value every calendar day.
-With current assets at $1 billion, this fee brings in around $9.5 million per year.
-That should be enough to be profitable, however I suspect the ProShares’ business model includes revenue from more than just the investor fee.
+With current assets of around $800 million, this fee brings in around $7.6 million per year.
+That should be enough to be profitable, however, I suspect the ProShares’ business model includes revenue from more than just the investor fee.